Association of $1K Financial Incentive With COVID-19 Vaccination

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Xavier Pivot, M.D., Ph.D., of the Institute of Cancer Strasbourg in Strasbourg, France, is the corresponding author.
+Authors: Anna Palatnik, M.D., of the Medical College of Wisconsin in Milwaukee, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.